NEWS

 Best in Show: Judges will select the best in show based on the design (originality and creativity), craft (balance, proportions, detail, and use of space), and amount of food collected.

-Community Choice Award: The public will cast electronic votes to determine their favorite.
+Community Choice Award: Event attendees will cast electronic votes to determine their favorite.

 NOTE: Organizations are eligible to win only one award (with the exception of Community Choice Award).